protocol/research-website/content/posts/202105-eth-india/index.md

 Furthermore, the incentives discussion is often framed around a user making a specific decision to host or not host some content on an IPFS node.
 The reality is that deployment in end-user scenarios doesn’t look like that: for example, in Brave, if the user has enabled the IPFS native node feature, the node rehosts IPFS content that the user has browsed, until that content is garbage collected.
 This provides “organic” resilience without a UX of individual file selection.

 Filecoin comes as the incentive layer on top of IPFS to provide incentives for storage providers.
-You can find out more about filecoin at the [filecoin website](https://filecoin.io), the [filecoin blog](https://filecoin.io/blog), or the [filecoin spec](https://spec.filecoin.io/).
+You can find out more about Filecoin on the [Filecoin website](https://filecoin.io), the [Filecoin blog](https://filecoin.io/blog), or the [Filecoin spec](https://spec.filecoin.io/).

 ***Q:** How do peers broadcast?
 Does IPFS have a separate channel for that?*